ajaxian79/algorithms/docs/monotonic-queue.md

 Polynomial rolling hash with two moduli kills almost all collisions in practice.

 Sieve: cross out multiples starting at i*i to skip earlier-marked composites.

+LIS via patience: each pile holds the smallest tail of length k.